Advertisement

 Is there going to be a Harry Potter TV series?

 Yes, Warner Bros. confirmed in April 2023 that they were going to make a live-action Harry Potter television series.
+Cameras started rolling in July 2025 with a first look photo of star Dominic McLaughlan.

-More than a year later, in June 2024, it was announced that Francesca Gardiner – the Emmy winner known for her work on Succession – would be the showrunner, and Mark Mylod – also an Emmy winner known for Succession – would work on the series as a director and an executive producer.
+In June 2024, it was announced that Francesca Gardiner – the Emmy winner known for her work on Succession – would be the showrunner, and Mark Mylod – also an Emmy winner known for Succession – would work on the series as a director and an executive producer.

 It was also confirmed that JK Rowling, the author of the Harry Potter books, and David Heyman, who produced the Harry Potter films, would be executive producers.